goblint/analyzer/docs/developer-guide/firstanalysis.md

 1. `of_int i` should abstract integers to their best representation in our abstract domain.
 Our sign domain can distinguish positive, negative and zero values, so do it right!
 2. `gt x y` should answer true if the value represented by `x` is definitely greater than the value represented by `y`.
 There seems to be a crucial case missing here in the otherwise excellent implementation...

-We will represent tha abstract state of the program as a map from variables to the newly created sign domain.
+We will represent the abstract state of the program as a map from variables to the newly created sign domain.

 ```ocaml
 module D = MapDomain.MapBot (Basetype.Variables) (SL)